 The most high-end GPU provided by ATI (recently acquired by AMD) is the 4870 [3].
 The RV770 processor in the 4870 runs at 750 MHz, and has a thermal design power of 160 Watts.
 The RV770 chip has ten SIMD cores, each containing 16 superscalar streaming processors.
 Each streaming processor has five independent scalar ALUs.
-Therefore, the GPU contains 800 ($10 \times 16 \times 5$) scalar 32-bit streaming processors.
+Therefore, the GPU contains 800 $(10 \times 16 \times 5)$ scalar 32-bit streaming processors.
 The Ultra-Threaded Dispatch Processor controls how the execution units process streams.
 The theoretical peak performance is 1.2 teraflops.
 The 4870 has 1 GB of GDDR5 memory with a theoretical bandwidth of 115.2 GB/s.
 The board uses a PCI-express 2.0 interface for communication with the host system.
 Each of the ten SIMD cores contains 16 KB of local memory and separate L1 texture cache.
 The L2 cache is shared.
 The maximum L1 bandwidth is 480 GB/sec.
 The bandwidth between the L1 and L2 Caches is 384 GB/sec.
 The application can specify if a read should be cached or not.
 The SIMD cores can exchange data using 16 KB of global memory.

 The ATI 4870 GPU has the largest number of cores of all architectures we evaluate (800).
 However, the architecture has several important drawbacks for data-intensive applications.
-First, there is no way to synchronize threads.
-With other architectures, we can improve the cache hit ratio significantly by letting threads that access the same samples run in lock step, increasing data reuse.
-Second, the host-to-device bandwidth is too low.
+First, the host-to-device bandwidth is too low.
 In practice, the achieved PCI-express bandwidth is far from the theoretical limit.
 We will explain this in more detail in Section 4.3.
 The achieved bandwidth is not enough to keep all cores busy.
-Third, we found that overlapping communication with computation by performing asynchronous data transfers between the host and the device has a large impact on kernel performance.
+Second, we found that overlapping communication with computation by performing asynchronous data transfers between the host and the device has a large impact on kernel performance.
 We observed kernel slowdowns of a factor of three due to transfers in the background.
-Fourth, the architecture does not provide random write access to device memory, but only to host memory.
+Third, the architecture does not provide random write access to device memory, but only to host memory.
 However, for our application which is mostly read-performance bound, this does not have a large impact (see Section 4.3).